 This alone should be enough reason to start a new website and begin selling online.
 It's an extremely important factor considering that without a website, blog, or online presence prospective clients could begin to wonder how serious you are about business.
 Today, companies of all sizes and industries are establishing a successful online presence.

 If you don't have an online presence (and a professional one to boot) then you can't expect your prospects to take you seriously and you will lose business to competitors that do have an effective online presence.
 Quite frankly, you need to have an online presence because your prospects and customers expect you to have one.

 2. 24/7 365 Hour Availability

 While some fast food restaurants, grocery stores, and gas stations manage 24-hour service, it is impossible for most businesses.
 That is, without the internet.
-A key benefit to having an e-commerce website, is that your clients and prospects can read about your products and place orders at anytime— day or night.
+A key benefit to having an e-commerce website is that your clients and prospects can read about your products and place orders at any time — day or night.
 On regular business days or holidays.
 Imagine what being open 3-4 times longer could do for your business.

 3. Better Customer Support